900 University Blvd N 7th floor suite 740, Jacksonville, FL 32211

-Some lenders offer fee-free personal loans that don’t require borrowers to pay origination fees, late payment fees, prepayment penalties or any other common loan costs.
-However, this is more the exception than the rule, so it’s important to ask about fees when shopping for the best loan terms.
-And, if a lender charges an origination fee, find out whether it’s built into the APR or taken out of the loan amount prior to funding, as this may impact the loan amount you need to request.
+Some lenders offer fee-free personal loans that don’t require borrowers to pay origination fees, late payment fees, prepayment penalties, or any other standard loan costs.
+However, this is more the exception than the rule, so it’s essential to ask about fees when shopping for the best loan terms.
+And, if a lender charges an origination fee, find out whether it’s built into the APR or taken out of the loan amount before funding, as this may impact the loan amount you need to request.

 Evaluate the lender’s customer support options.

 If you’ve found a lender that’s prepared to offer the money you need at acceptable terms, there’s one more thing to consider before signing the loan agreement.
-While customer support may not seem like a big deal in the honeymoon phase of your loan, it can make a huge difference if you encounter issues with payments or face a financial hardship during your repayment period.
-Review the lender’s customer service resources and read reviews from past and current borrowers to make sure it’s a good fit.
+While customer support may not seem like a big deal in the honeymoon phase of your loan, it can make a massive difference if you encounter issues with payments or face financial hardship during your repayment period.
+Review the lender’s customer service resources and read reviews from past and current borrowers to ensure it’s a good fit.

-We reviewed 15 popular lenders based on 16 data points in the categories of loan details, loan costs, eligibility and accessibility, customer experience and the application process.
-We chose the 10 best lenders based on the weighting assigned to each category:
+We reviewed 15 popular lenders based on 16 data points in the categories of loan details, loan costs, eligibility and accessibility, customer experience, and the application process.
+We chose the ten best lenders based on the weighting assigned to each category:

-Within each major category, we also considered several characteristics, including available loan amounts, repayment terms, APR ranges and applicable fees.
-We also looked at minimum credit score requirements, whether each lender accepts co-signers or joint applications and the geographic availability of the lender.
+We also considered several characteristics within each major category, including available loan amounts, repayment terms, APR ranges, and applicable fees.
+We also looked at minimum credit score requirements, whether each lender accepts co-signers or joint applications, and the geographic availability of the lender.

 Where appropriate, we awarded partial points depending on how well a lender met each criterion.